haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 ## Decisions

 The committee will make all decisions using a simple majority without secret ballots.
-Committee vote tallies are to be kept confidential, _especially_ those regarding membership.
+Discussions and vote tallies regarding potential committee members are to be kept strictly confidential, while other discussions and votes should be transparent to the public.
-In particular, membership vote tallies shall be kept secret from everyone who did not vote.
 Decisions should be made with the participation of 2/3 of the current members of the committee, rounded up.
 The committee may decide to hold regular meetings, or to collaborate asynchronously, or some mix of the two.
 For instance, a valid decision can be made by having a non-quorum meeting discuss a matter, summarize the results for the other members, and then vote by email based on the summary.